Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 0 - Installation/README.md

 ### Where to run or execute HTML?
 We don't need to worry about it because HTML runs on every internet browser.
-There are many ways to show you HTML document on browser's screen.
+There are two ways to open you HTML document on browser's screen. <br>
- 1 Direct through the HTML icon on folder
+ 1. Direct through the HTML icon on folder
+ 2. By Extension

 ### Useful VS Code Extensions